Parabolic dynamics and Anisotropic Banach spaces: Introduction

 \section{Introduction}

-In the last decade, {\em distributions} have became increasingly relevant both in parabolic and hyperbolic dynamics.
-On the {\em parabolic dynamics} side consider, for example, the work of Forni and Flaminio-Forni \cite{Forni97, Forni02, FlaminioForni03, FlaminioForni06, FlaminioForni07} on ergodic averages and cohomological equations for horocycle flows; on the {\em hyperbolic dynamics} side it suffices to mention the study of the transfer operator through anisotropic spaces, started with \cite{BKL02}.\footnote{ But see, e.g., \cite{ruelle-sullivan, Rugh96, Liverani95, Kitaev99} for earlier related results.}
+In the last decade, {\em distributions} have become increasingly relevant both in parabolic and hyperbolic dynamics.
+On the {\em parabolic dynamics} side consider, for example, the work of Forni and Flaminio-Forni \cite{Forni97, Forni02, FlaminioForni03, FlaminioForni06, FlaminioForni07} on ergodic averages and cohomological equations for horocycle flows or of Bufetov \cite{Bufetov14bis} on translation flows; on the {\em hyperbolic dynamics} side it suffices to mention the study of the transfer operator through anisotropic spaces, started with \cite{BKL02}.\footnote{ But see, e.g., \cite{ruelle-sullivan, Rugh96, Liverani95, Kitaev99} for earlier related results.}

-Since a typical approach to the study of {\em parabolic dynamics} is the use of renormalization techniques,\footnote{ Typical examples are circle rotations \cite{SinaiKhanin89,SinaiKhanin92}, interval exchange maps via Teichmuller theory \cite{Viana06,ForniMatheus11}, horocycle flow \cite{Forni02, FlaminioForni03}.} where the renormalizing dynamics is typically a {\em hyperbolic dynamics}, several people have been wondering on a possible relation between such two classes of distributions.
+Since a frequent approach to the study of {\em parabolic dynamics} is the use of renormalization techniques,\footnote{ Typical examples are circle rotations \cite{SinaiKhanin89,SinaiKhanin92}, interval exchange maps via Teichmuller theory \cite{Viana06,ForniMatheus11}, horocycle flow \cite{Forni02, FlaminioForni03}.} where the renormalizing dynamics is often a {\em hyperbolic dynamics}, several people have been wondering on a possible relation between such two classes of distributions.
 Early examples of such line of thought can be found in Cosentino \cite[Section 3]{Cosentino2005} and Otal \cite{Otal1998}.

-In this paper we show that the distributional obstructions discovered by Forni and the distributional eigenvectors of certain transfer operators are tightly related, to the point that, informally, we could say that they are exactly the same.
+In this paper we argue that the distributional obstructions discovered by Forni and the distributional eigenvectors of certain transfer operators are tightly related, to the point that, informally, one could say that they are exactly the same.